Non-Citizen Texas Residents (TASFA)

 - The HB1403 program requires that the student meet Satisfactory Academic Progress requirements.

-- Award notifications will be sent in mid to late July.
+- Offer notifications will be sent in mid to late July.

 - This program is not available in the summer terms.